Jimmy Chamberlin: Revival of The Smashing Pumpkins

 Chamberlin and former guitarist James Iha rejoined on a permanent basis in February 2018, and the band embarked on their reunion tour, the Shiny And Oh So Bright Tour and released an album at the end of 2018, Shiny and Oh So Bright, Vol. 1 / LP: No Past.
 No Future.
 No Sun..
-Iha and Chamberlin went on to release the album Cyr in the reunited lineup at the end of 2020.
+Chamberlin further contributed to the albums Cyr (2020), Atum: A Rock Opera in Three Acts (2023), and Aghori Mhori Mei (2024).

 Musical style and influences

 Chamberlin comes from a jazz background, and he notes jazz musicians Benny Goodman, Duke Ellington, Gene Krupa, Buddy Rich, and Billy Cobham as influences.
 He has also been compared to jazz drummer Dennis Chambers for his "quick hands, furious snare rolls, and crackling rimshots."
 In general, he is one of the few hard rock drummers to combine a driving backbeat with jazz-like flourishes.
 When asked about his influences in 2007, he responded:

 Aside from the obvious – Keith Moon, John Bonham, Ian Paice – I would have to say Tony Williams, Elvin Jones, any of the jazz greats – Gene Krupa, those people.
 I think, more and more, as I get older, I've developed my own rock style and I tend to pull more stuff from Elvin Jones and Tony now that I can incorporate it into a rock arena and kind of modernize it.

 Other drummers that influenced Chamberlin around the recording of Zeitgeist included Bobby Caldwell of Captain Beyond, Lalo Schifrin's Dirty Harry soundtrack, Weather Report, and Return to Forever's Lenny White.

-Chamberlin prefers not to use Pro Tools or click tracks; He uses the slide technique for double strokes on the bass drum.
+Through 2007, Chamberlin preferred not to use Pro Tools or click tracks, though has embraced both in more recent years.
+He uses the slide technique for double strokes on the bass drum.

 Bandmate Billy Corgan has said of Chamberlin, "he's up there with Bonham, you know, that level of drummer, who has been able to play a variety of music and have his style impact the way people play drums.
 That's the hallmark of a great drummer.
 And, right now, I think, pound for pound, he's the best drummer in the world."